Disneyland Candlelight Processional 2023- History, Showtimes, Viewing Tips

 Disneyland Candlelight Processional Viewing

-Reserved seats for the Disneyland Candlelight Processional are for a few hundred invited guests only, including VIPs like executives, community members and civic leaders, Club 33 members, and media representatives.
+Reserved seats for the Disneyland Candlelight Processional are for a few hundred invited guests only, including VIPs like executives, community members, civic leaders, Club 33 members, and media representatives.

 Here are some Disneyland Candlelight Processional tips on how to view the performance without a reserved seat, in the standby area: